Apply for a US Immigration Visa

 The first step to applying for an immigrant visa is submitting a petition.
 This must be done by a sponsor that's a U.S. citizen, lawful permanent resident (green-card holder) or a prospective employer.
 The U.S. citizen must be the beneficiary's spouse, sister, brother, child or parent.
 The lawful permanent resident must be the beneficiary's spouse or unmarried son or daughter.
 The petition must be approved by the U.S. Citizenship and Immigration Services (USCIS) before you can move forward in the application process.

-- 1Download and complete the petition forms from the USCIS website.For U.S. Citizens or lawful permanent residents, you'll need to complete form I-130, Petition for Alien Relative.
+- 1For U.S. Citizens or lawful permanent residents, you'll need to complete form I-130, Petition for Alien Relative.
 Prospective employers should fill out form I-140, Immigrant Petition for Alien Worker.
 Print clearly and legibly with black ink, and fill out all sections correctly.
 Make sure you write the names and dates of birth exactly the same in all sections, and be sure to sign the forms.
-You may be eligible to file form I-140 electronically, so check the eligibility chart on this page of the USCIS.Advertisement
+You may be eligible to file form I-140 electronically, so check the eligibility chart on this page of the USCIS.Download and complete the petition forms from the USCIS website.Advertisement

 Application and Document Submission